marz1877/LRCv2/README.md

 ## License

-LRCv2 specs free to use for Open Source and Non-Profit software.
+LRCv2 specs free to use for Open Source and 0 revenue software.
 Paid services/software or depedancy using LRCv2 specs need to ask permission.